 HOSPEEM-EPSU Framework of Actions “Recruitment and retention”

 Staff recruitment and retention are key issues in hospitals and healthcare.
-For this reason, HOSPEEM and EPSU, the EU-level social partners in the healthcare sector agreed, on 17 December 2010, a framework of actions (read press release).
 This agreement constitutes an important basis for social partners at European and national level to develop concrete action to tackle staff shortages and qualification needs now and in the future.